jmarceli/symfony-cmf-docs/book/installation.rst

     If you prefer to use another database backend, for example MySQL, run the configurator (point your browser to ``http://localhost:8000/config.php``)
     or set your database connection parameters in ``app/config/parameters.yml``.
+    You should do this BEFORE running any ``php app/console ...`` commands.
     Make sure you leave the ``database_path`` property at ``null`` in order to use another driver than SQLite.
 Leaving the field blank in the web-configurator will set it to ``null``.
 You also need to uncomment lines